MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     ![Screenshot of the create a project page with the set up recommended resources option deselected.](./media/create-new-project.png)

 4. Wait for your project to be created.
 It may take a few minutes.
-After creating or selecting a project in the *new* Foundry portal, it should open in a page similar to the following image:
+After creating a project in the *new* Foundry portal, it should take you to a list of your projects (*note*: you may need to refresh the page).
+Select the project you just created to open a page similar to the following image:

     ![Screenshot of the Foundry project home page.](./media/foundry-portal-home.png)